-Principal Investigators are responsible for registering all experiments involving pathogenic microorganisms with the Institutional Biosafety Committee before beginning work.
-Organisms requiring registration are those listed in Appendix B of the NIH Guidelines.
+Principal Investigators are responsible for registering all experiments involving pathogenic microorganisms (human, animal, plant or arthropod) with the Institutional Biosafety Committee before beginning work.
+Organisms requiring registration and IBC approval are those listed in Appendix B of the NIH Guidelines.
 Registration is available online.
 Annual training on the NIH Guidelines is a requirement for all principal investigators who register their research.
-Investigators whose work may involve the use of select agents should contact the Biosafety Officer for assistance.
+Investigators whose work may involve the use of select agents should contact the Biosafety Officer/Responsible Official at firstname.lastname@example.org or (301) 405-3975 for assistance.
 Federal regulations require researchers to receive training before sending infectious substances (any human or animal pathogen) via commercial carrier.
-Please take the online general training, then contact the Biosafety Officer for specific training.
+Please take the online general training, then contact the Biosafety Office at email@example.com to register for specific training.
 Additional information is available at Shipping Infectious Substances.

 All work with infectious agents at the University must be registered with and approved by the Institutional Biosafety Committee.